Shqip / العربية / বাংলা / 中文 - 简体 / 中文 - 繁體 / Français / Kreyòl ayisyen / 한국어 / Русский / Español / Українська / اردو / O'zbek

 NYCPS News and Resources:

-- For more news and resources, check out The Morning Bell or follow NYCPS online at Facebook, Instagram, X, and YouTube.
+- For additional news and resources, follow NYCPS online at Facebook, Instagram, X, and YouTube.

 - Here’s the weekly video from Mayor Eric Adams.
-If you’re interested in receiving updates directly from the Mayor’s Office, please click here.
+You can sign up to receive updates directly from the Mayor's Office.